Sweden is certainly one of the best places to live, but the hiking is also abundant and spectactular!

 With thousands of kilometers of walkable landscapes, Sweden is popular with hikers of all skill levels.
 Whether you’re looking to spend a month traversing the Swedish Lappland or just want a throw in a quick day hike in your trip to the country, you will be spoilt for choice!

-Sweden is known for its abundance of long distance hiking trails that tend to be several hundred kilometers long, and which are split into dozens of different sections or stages of varying difficulties.
-Which means even complete hiking newbies can experience parts of the Kungsleden or Skåneleden trail – the best and most popular long distance trails in the country.
+Sweden is known for its abundance of long-distance hiking trails that tend to be several hundred kilometers long, and which are split into dozens of different sections or stages of varying difficulties.
+This means even complete hiking newbies can experience parts of the Kungsleden or Skåneleden trail – the best and most popular long distance trails in the country.

 From beach loops near seal colonies to pilgrim paths all the way into Norway – we bring you the top ten hikes in Sweden!